Do you need an electric car licence or special driving test in the UK?

 While some electric bikes below a maximum power output of 250 watts and top speed of no more than 15.5mph do not require a licence, other battery powered vehicles (even electric scooters by law) will require a licence and theory and practical examination.

-Do I need a different licence to drive an EV?
+Do I need a special licence to drive an EV?

 Currently, there is no need to obtain a different type of licence to drive an EV in the UK.
-However, when it comes to looking forward for younger people taking their practical exam, the option of taking an automatic version could make sense because battery-powered vehicles do not have a manual gearbox.
+However, when it comes to looking forward for younger people taking their practical exam, the option of taking an automatic version could make more sense because battery-powered vehicles do not have a manual gearbox.
+However, there is also the possibility that the manual test will simply be retired - or made an 'add on' category in the not-so-distant future.

 Is my automatic licence valid for a n EV?